 If you smell gas, never ever smoke a cigarette inside.
 Lighting a cigarette can spark flames and cause the gas in the air to ignite.
 If you have to smoke, go far away from your home.

-Avoid lighting a match or candle
+Do not light a match or candle

 Similar to smoking a cigarette indoors, lighting a match or a candle can cause serious issues.
 Instead of doing that, avoid it altogether.

-Avoid turning lights on and off
+Do not turn lights on and off

 This is something many residential homeowners overlook.
 Turning your electrical lights on and off can also ignite natural gas.
 Natural gas is highly flammable, and electricity can spark it in a split second.